 For the other four benchmark suites, Fig. 8 shows the performance of Petrinizer.
 For the positive examples (i.e., those where we can prove the property), we can prove all but one of the 1868 examples in under 3 seconds.
 The outlier is from the SAP suite, for which we need 320 refinement steps and 8 minutes.
 Even the largest positive example from the Erlang suite with 4014 places only needs 1.86 seconds.
 For the negative examples, Petrinizer performs worse, usually because it performs more refinement steps.
-However, it terminates in under 10 seconds in all but four cases, and within the time limit of 2 hours in all but one case (our largest example with 66950 places).
+However, it terminates in under 3 seconds for all nets with up to 1000 places.
+Only in one case we reach the time limit of 2 hours (our largest example with 66950 places).